Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Eigenvalue upper bound

 \begin{proposition}[Eigenvalue UB of $L_{un}$] Under Assumption \ref{assump:M-p}(A1), $p$ being uniform on $\calM$, and Assumption \ref{assump:h-C2-nonnegative}.
 For fixed $K \in \mathbb{N}$, if as $N \to \infty$, $\epsilon \to 0+ $ and $\epsilon^{d/2} = \Omega( \frac{\log N}{N} ) $, then for sufficiently large $N$, w.p. $> 1-4 K^2 N^{-10}$,

 \end{proposition}

 The proposition holds when the population eigenvalues $\mu_k$ have more than 1 multiplicities, as long as they are sorted in an ascending order.
-The proof is by constructing a $k$-dimensional subspace $L$ in \eqref{eq:lambdak-min-max} spanned by vectors in $\R^N$ which are produced by evaluating the population eigenfunctions $\psi_k$ at the $N$ data points.
-Given $X = \{x_i\}_{i=1}^N$, define the function evaluation operator $\rho_X$ applied to $f: \calM \to \R$ as
+The proof is by constructing a $k$-dimensional subspace $L$ in \eqref{eq:lambdak-min-max} spanned by vectors in $\R^N$ which are produced by evaluating the population eigenfunctions $\psi_k$ at the $N$ data points. {The proof is given in the end of this subsection after we introduce a few needed middle-step results.}